UIC-Networking-Research-Lab/CAMDI_RC_MobiHoc2026_Fitting_and_Jetson/README.md

 ## Acknowledgments

-This work was supported by the National Science Foundation (NSF) under Grant No. 2112471 and the Army Research Laboratory (ARL) under Award No. W911NF2420172.
+This material is based upon work supported by the National Science Foundation under Award No. 2112471 and the U.S. Army Research Laboratory under Award No. W911NF2420172.

 ## License